High moments of the SHE in the clustering regimes: Introduction

 \section{Introduction}

 This paper is motivated by the study of the large deviations and spacetime limit shapes of the Kardar--Parisi--Zhang (KPZ) equation.
 Introduced in \cite{kardar86}, the KPZ equation

 describes the evolution of a randomly growing interface, where $\noise=\noise(t,x)$ denotes the spacetime white noise.
-This equation a central model in nonequilibrium statistical mechanics and has been widely studied in mathematics and physics; we refer to \cite{quastel2011introduction,corwin2012kardar,quastel2015one,chandra2017stochastic,corwin2019} for reviews on the mathematical literature related to the KPZ equation.
+This equation plays a central role in nonequilibrium statistical mechanics and has been widely studied in mathematics and physics; we refer to \cite{quastel2011introduction,corwin2012kardar,quastel2015one,chandra2017stochastic,corwin2019} for reviews on the mathematical literature related to the KPZ equation.

 This paper and the companion paper \cite{lin23} use the moments of the Stochastic Heat Equation (SHE) to obtain a Large Deviation Principle (LDP) and the corresponding spacetime limit shape of the KPZ equation.
 Recall that the SHE